44 Unique Restaurant Ideas to Inspire Your Theme or Concept

 Common menu advice is to "write enticing descriptions."
 But what if you take your menu item names and descriptions to a poetic level?
 Atelier Crenn in San Francisco has menu items like "The half moon, silky and smoky" and "Nature rejoice, chasing childhood memories."
 The menu reads like a poem and gets guests’ senses whirring.

-44. Scrap your menu completely and personalize the experience
+44. Scrap your menu completely and personalise the experience

-It doesn’t work for all restaurants, but some do away with menus to create a wholly personalized guest experience.
-Restaurants and bars like Restaurant Jezebel in Lockhart, Texas, Drink in Boston, and The Fat Duck in the UK customize drinks and menu items based upon asking guests questions and learning about their preferences.
+It doesn’t work for all restaurants, but some do away with menus to create a wholly personalised guest experience.
+Restaurants and bars like Restaurant Jezebel in Lockhart, Texas, Drink in Boston, and The Fat Duck in the UK customise drinks and menu items based upon asking guests questions and learning about their preferences.

 What inspires you?

 People are coming up with unique restaurant ideas and concepts every day.
 What are some of yours?
 How will you bring them to life?
 Follow your inspiration and values, and with hard work and grit, you can make them a reality.

 DISCLAIMER: This information is provided for general informational purposes only, and publication does not constitute an endorsement.
 Toast does not warrant the accuracy or completeness of any information, text, graphics, links, or other items contained within this content.
 Toast does not guarantee you will achieve any specific results if you follow any advice herein.
 It may be advisable for you to consult with a professional such as a lawyer, accountant, or business advisor for advice specific to your situation.